blahosyl/spicy/README.md

 The logo is also a not-so-subtle nod to Pride month, when this project was developed, as there is a striking correlation between the neurodivergent and queer communities: [autistic people are 8 times more likely to identify as queer as neurodivergent people](https://nhsdorset.nhs.uk/neurodiversity/living/lgbtq/).

+##### Minimalism

+I have consciously stayed away from any unnecessary visual clutter, such as excessive borders and shadows, elements of very different shapes, background images, and auto-moving elements of all kinds.

+These elements tend to cause problems for a variety of users (e.g. those with visual impairment, executive functioning impairment, vertigo, etc.).
+Neurodivergent people are highly likely to experience some of these issues due to their heightened sensory processing, so steering clear of these chimes in perfectly with accessibility goals and particularly suited to the target audience.

 ##### Color schemes

+As detailed in [above](#dopamine-design), I wanted to offer users to customize the color theme of the site to match their particular needs.

+For the MVP I designed 3 monochrome color themes: orange, blue and green.
+I pland to expand the available themes for future versions of this project.

 #### UX Improvements